NSW Marine Estate Management Strategy – Reconnecting Fish Habitats

-Administered by Department of Regional NSW, this program offers grant funding through the NSW Marine Estate Management Strategy that enhance fish habitat connectivity in coastal waterways of NSW.
+This program provides funding from the NSW Marine Estate Management Strategy to projects that improve habitat connectivity for fish in coastal waterways of NSW.

 Key Requirements